writethedocs/www/docs/conf/portland/2019/news/cfp-reminder.rst

 Happy New Year, fellow documentarians!

-As we get ready to start the year, we're happy to share the latest update about the Portlant conference.
+As we get ready to start the year, we're happy to share the latest update about the Portland conference.
 We are extending our `call for proposals <http://www.writethedocs.org/conf/portland/2019/cfp/>`_ until **January 31st**, and `tickets for the conference are officially on sale <http://www.writethedocs.org/conf/portland/2019/tickets/>`_.
 Read on for more details on both!

 Submit your talk by January 31st
 --------------------------------